-Residents' safety is a key priority for council, so council has constructed three bicycle education facilities for cyclists aged five and under.
+Because safety is a key priority for council they have constructed four bicycle education facilities for cyclists aged five and under.

 The facilities at Noval Street at Aroona, Nanyima Street at Buddina, Marybell Drive at Baringa and Raintree Boulevard at Little Mountain provide a safe learning environment for young riders.
 The facilities feature concrete bike tracks, roundabouts and stop and give way signs.

 Bicycles are classed as vehicles when ridden on roads and cyclists must follow the same road rules as drivers.

 If you drive a vehicle, remember to stay wider of the rider and have a little patience and courtesy for your fellow road users as they follow these rules.
 Motorists must stay wider of bicycle riders by giving a minimum of 1m when passing a bicycle rider in a 60km/h or less speed zone or 1.5m where the speed limit is over 60km/h.

 To find out more, visit the Queensland Government website and search 'bicycle road rules'.